kailinwei/using-OBS/docs/navigation-structure.md

 ![_INSERT IMAGE2.2.7_](https://github.com/kailinwei/using-OBS/blob/gh-pages/assets/images/task2.2.7png.png?raw=true "Resize")

-<em>**Note**: We blurred our web-camera screen by using photo edit program on purpose, you will get the clear screen.</em>
+<em>**Note**: We blurred our web-camera screen by using a photo edit program on purpose, you will get the clear screen.</em>

-If you want to add more source on your screen, you can do this later anytime with source tap.
+If you want to add more sources to your screen, you can do this later anytime with a source tap.
-You can design your screen with any source you want to apply on source tab.
+You can design your screen with any source you want to apply on the source tab.
-The short explanation about each function is in the below table:
+A short explanation about each function is in the below table:

 |      |**Explanation**  |
 |:----:|:-----------------:|